adobe/aepsdk-edge-ios/docs/ExtensionUsage.md

 **Create Experience Event from XDM Schema implementations:**

 The AEP Edge extension provides an XDM Schema interface / protocol for you to create Classes for XDM Schema representations.
 In the example below the `XDMSchemaExample` is a representation of an XDM Schema originating from an Experience event, with two fields: `eventType` and `otherField`.
-It is recommended to use this example for complex XDM Schema implementations when you want to easily track the schema version of your implementation and update it with new fields in the future.
+It is recommended to use this example for complex XDM Schema implementations when you want to easily track the schema version of your implementation and update it with new fields in the future, as well as when you store these objects in memory or serialize/desialized them in your own implementation.

 ###### Swift